Projeto-Pindorama/copacabana/docs/docs/intro/intro.1.md

-Copacabana Linux --- some times referred just as "Pindorama Linux" or "Pindorama", which is wrong since "Pindorama" is the name of the project, not of the distribution --- , is an independent Linux(R) distribution focused on simplicity, sanity, modularity and liberty.
+Copacabana Linux --- some times referred just as "Pindorama Linux" or "Pindorama", which is wrong since "Pindorama" is the name of the project, not of the distribution --- , is an independent Linux(R) distribution focused on simplicity, sanity, modularity and liberty (as in Enlightenment).

 ## The file system hierarchy
 Our file system hierarchy[^0] is loosely inspired on SunOS and classical BSD's[^1]